 For a list of designated electives for each program stream, please see the Graduate Academic Calendar.
 Only certain electives will be offered each year.
-For this year's course offerings, please see Appendix F or Preview Available Courses on MyCampus.
+For this year's course offerings, please see Appendix F or Preview Available Courses on Https://my.ontariotechu.ca/.